Day 1: Trek to Sine Camp (2,596m)

 Ascend to Oliver’s Pass and optionally summit Weismann Peak (4,620 m).
 Continue down the Nyamwamba Valley to Kiharo Camp.

-Oliver’s Pass and Hunwick’s Camp are separated by 3 km.
+The distance between Oliver’s Pass and Hunwick’s Camp is 3 km.
 After a little detour around Weismann’s Peak, hikers arrive at the confluence of the Nyamwamba and Kilembe rivers; from there, the river flows via Kasese and Kilembe to Lake George in Queen Elizabeth National Park.

 Here you will climb Weismann’s Peak, which is 4,620 meters from Oliver’s Pass.
 On a sunny day, you can see Margherita, Stanley, Speke, and Baker in their full beauty.
 Kiharo Camp, hidden in a deep valley surrounded by towering rocks and lush vegetation, is accessed by following the trail down the valley from the confluence.